maximskorik/training-material/topics/metabolomics/tutorials/molecular-networking/tutorial.md

 ## Generate Molecular Network Graph

-Finally, after we have computed the similarity scores, it is time to generate a molecular network file, which can be used by graph visualization tools such as [Cytoscape](https://cytoscape.org/) or [MetGem](https://metgem.github.io/).
+Finally, after we have computed the similarity scores, it is time to generate a molecular network file that can be read by [Cytoscape](https://cytoscape.org/).
 This can be done by **matchMS networking** tool.

 > <hands-on-title> Task description </hands-on-title>
 >